Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Standard intertwining integrals

-The proof that the intertwining integrals are convergent on a dense subset of functions in $\E$ will be carried out in the open picture.
-In order to obtain a convenient expression, we first need to establish some formulas, relating the action of $G$ on the compact flag manifold $G/P$ to the action on $\N$, by means of the decomposition of almost all of $G$ according to $\N MAN$.
-The following lemma should be seen as the expression of translations by $G$ in $G/P$, composed with the `stereographic projection' of $G/P$ on the euclidean space $\N$\footnote{In the case of $G=\GR$, the group $\N$ is a real line on which the flag manifold $G/P\simeq\mathbb{S}^1$ surjects.}.
+Although the most natural way to define $I_w$ is to consider a subspace of functions in $\E$, it may be useful to have explicit formulas in the other pictures at hand.
+In order to obtain a convenient expression, we first establish some formulas regarding the action of $G$ on the compact flag manifold $G/P$.
+The following lemma expresses the action $G\curvearrowright G/P$, composed with the `stereographic projection' of $G/P$ on the euclidean space $\N$\footnote{In the case of $G=\GR$, the group $\N$ is a real line on which the flag manifold $G/P\simeq\mathbb{S}^1$ surjects.} by means of the decomposition of almost all of $G$ according to $\N MAN$.

 \begin{lemma} Let $g\in G$, $\bar{\nu}_0\in\N$ such that $g\bnu_0\in \N MAN$ and $\bnu\in\N\setminus\left\{1\right\}$.
 Set $\mu=w^2\in M$.
 Then, \begin{enumerate}[(i)] \item $\n(g^{-1}\n(g\bnu_0))=\bnu_0$ \item $\n(w\n(w\bnu))=c_{\mu}(\bnu)$ \item $\m(w\n(w\bnu)) = \mu\,\m(w\bnu)^{-1}$ \item $\ab(w\n(w\bnu)) = \ab(w\bnu)^{-1}$ \item $\lm(w\n(w\bnu)) = \mu\,\lm(w\bnu)^{-1}$ \end{enumerate} \end{lemma}